tier4/ota-client/ota_proxy/README.md

 # ota-proxy
 # Introduction
-Internal ECUs are not allowed to directly connect to the Internet, so ota-proxy is introduced to allow internal ECUs to apply ota update.
+For environment that internal ECUs are not allowed to directly connect to the Internet for security reason, ota-proxy is introduced to allow internal ECUs to apply ota update.
+Ota-proxy can also be used as a cached proxy server to serve multiple ECUs' update simultaneously.

 # Features
 1. **HTTP proxy for files downloading**: ota-proxy implements standard HTTP proxy mechanism to allow normal HTTP proxy requests from the ota-client.